 Specific details and documents regarding the appointments process in the Faculty of Arts and Sciences can be found on the Faculty of Arts and Sciences website.
 Similar material is normally circulated by the deans of professional schools to their faculties.
-The normal procedure for appointment and promotion begins with the consideration by the department or school of its needs and a request to the Provost for a define position.
+The normal procedure for appointment and promotion begins with the consideration by the department or school of its needs and a request to the Provost for a defined position.
 In the Schools of Medicine, Nursing, and Public Health only tenure and continuing positions must be specifically approved by the Provost.
 In the Faculty of Arts and Sciences, an annual meeting is held between the Provost and the Dean of the FAS to discuss approved ladder searches for the forthcoming year; non-ladder searches in the FAS do not require specific provostial approval.
 Once the position has been authorized, the department, program, unit or school takes the initiative on the appointments process, except that the Office of the Provost, the appropriate dean's office, and the Office for Equal Opportunity Programs are involved in various stages as set forth in the appointments memoranda.

 a.
 Ladder Positions in the Faculty of Arts and Sciences.
 When a person is recommended for a ladder position through the search and voting processes of a department in the Faculty of Arts and Sciences, the recommendation is reviewed by the relevant FAS body.
 Appointments to the rank of assistant professor are reviewed by the Dean of the FAS.
-Appointments to the ranks of associate professor on term or with tenure and to professor are reviewed by the Tenure Appointments and Promotions Committee for the area in which the candidate is recommended (see Section IV.C).
-On the initiative of the Provost or the Dean of the FAS, an ad hoc committee may be impaneled by the Provost or Dean as a supplement to, or as a substitute for, the Tenure Appointments and Promotions Committee.
+The Tenure and Appointment Committee review all appointments to the ranks of associate professor on term, associate professor with tenure, or professor for the area in which the candidate is recommended under FASTAP 2007 (see Section IV.C and Section IV.H.1).
+The TACs review all appointments within the non-tenure ranks and all appointments and promotions to the tenure ranks for the area in which a candidate is recommended under FASTAP 2016 (see Section IV.C. and Section IV.H.2.).
+On the initiative of the Provost or the Dean of the FAS, and ad hoc committee may be impaneled by the Provost or Dean as a supplement to, or as a substitute for, the Tenure and Appointments Committee.

 b.
-Ladder Positions in the Professional Schools.
-In each of the professional schools of the University, ladder faculty appointments are initiated either by a school-wide appointments committee or by a department followed by a school-wide appointments committee.
+Positions in the Professional Schools.
+In each of the professional schools of the

+University, ladder faculty appointments are initiated either by a school-wide appointments committee or by a department followed by a school-wide appointments committee.
 They are then voted upon by the board of permanent officers or other authorized governing body of the school.
-In the case of small or diversified faculties, the Provost will, as a matter of course, impanel either a standing committee (normally called the Standing Advisory and Appointments Committee) or an ad hoc committee to conduct an advisory review of the recommendations for tenure appointments made by the board of permanent officers or other authorized governing body of such faculties.
-In some schools (e.g., Drama and Music) recommendations of appointments to the ranks of professor adjunct and associate professor adjunct are reviewed in the same way.
+In the case of small or diversified faculties, the Provost will, as a matter of course, impanel either a standing committee (normally called the Standing Advisory and Appointments Committee) or an ad hoc committee to conduct an advisory review of the recommendations for ladder appointments at the ranks of associate professor on term, associate professor with tenure, professor with tenure, and the non-ladder rank of professor in the practice made by the board of permanent officers or other authorized governing body of such faculties.
+In the schools of Architecture, Art, Drama, and Music, recommendations of appointments to the ranks of professor adjunct and associate professor adjunct are reviewed in the same way.
 No appointments are final until voted by the Corporation on the recommendation of the President or Provost.